 The Association's financial statements are reported in conformity with accounting principles generally accepted in the United States of America.
 Consideration of significant accounting policies is critical to the understanding of the Association's results of operations and financial position because some accounting policies require complex or subjective judgments and estimates that may affect the reported amount of certain assets or liabilities as well as the recognition of certain income and expense items.
-In many instances, management has to make judgements about matters that are inherently uncertain.
-For a complete discussion of significant accounting policies, see Note 2, Summary of Significant Accounting Policies, of the Notes to the Consolidated Financial Statements.
-The following is a summary of our most significant critical accounting policies.
+In many instances, management has to make judgments about matters that are inherently uncertain.
+For a complete discussion of the Association's significant accounting policies, see Note 2, Summary of Significant Accounting Policies, in the Notes to the Consolidated Financial Statements.
+The following is a summary of the Association's most significant critical accounting policies:

-- Allowance for credit losses (ACL) On January 1, 2023, the Association adopted the Financial Accounting Standards Board (FASB) guidance entitled "Measurement of Credit Losses on Financial Instruments" and other subsequently issued accounting standards updates related to credit losses.
-This guidance replaced the incurred loss impairment methodology with a single allowance framework that estimates the current expected credit losses (CECL) over the remaining contractual life for all financial assets measured at amortized cost and certain off-balance sheet credit exposures.
-The ACL comprises: - the allowance for loan losses which covers the Association's loan portfolio, - the ACL on unfunded commitments, and - the ACL on investment securities.
+Allowance for credit losses (ACL) - Management estimates the current expected credit losses (CECL) over the remaining contractual life for all financial assets measured at amortized cost and certain off-balance sheet credit exposures.

+The ACL comprises:

+- the allowance for loan losses which covers the Association's loan portfolio,

+- the ACL on unfunded commitments, and

+- the ACL on investment securities.

 The ACL takes into consideration relevant information about past events, current conditions and reasonable and supportable macroeconomic forecasts of future conditions.
 Management also considers the imprecision inherent in their process and methodology, which may lead to a management adjustment to the modeled ACL results.
-See Note 2, Summary of Significant Accounting Policies, of the Notes to the Consolidated Financial Statements for additional information on the Association's policies and methodologies for determining the ACL.
-Changes in any of the above factors considered by management in the evaluation of losses in its loan portfolio, unfunded commitments and investment securities could result in a change in the ACL and have a direct impact on its provision for loan losses and results of operations.
+See Note 2 for additional information on the Association's policies and methodologies for determining the ACL.
+Changes in any of the above factors considered by management in the evaluation of losses in its loan portfolio, unfunded commitments and investment securities could result in a change in the ACL and have a direct impact on its provision for credit losses and results of operations.

 • Valuation methodologies - Management applies various valuation methodologies to assets and liabilities that often involve a significant degree of judgment, particularly when active markets do not exist for the particular items being valued.
-Quoted market prices are referred to when estimating fair values for certain assets for which an observable active market exists.
+Quoted market prices are referred to when estimating fair values for certain assets for which an observable active market exists, such as most investment securities.
 Management also utilizes significant estimates and assumptions to value items for which an observable active market does not exist.
-Examples of these items include: nonaccrual loans, other property owned, pension obligations, and certain investment securities and other financial instruments.
+Examples of these items include: nonaccrual loans, other property owned, pension obligations, and certain other financial instruments.
 These valuations require the use of various assumptions, including, among others, discount rates, rates of return on assets, repayment rates, cash flows, default rates, costs of servicing, and liquidation values.
 The use of different assumptions could produce significantly different asset or liability values, which could have material positive or negative effects on the Association's results of operations.